Rosalind Franklin University of Medicine and Science Nurse Anesthetist Program

 Current unencumbered licensure as a registered nurse in the United States, its territories or protectorates.

-Current nursing license for Wisconsin and Illinois.
+Current nursing license in Wisconsin and Illinois.
 (Required at the time of admission.
 Students must remain licensed throughout the program.)

 At least one year, preferably two, of experience as an RN in ICU.